-The Directors Role for Health and Safety one day course will provide a summary of how to promote a positive organisational culture for health and safety.
-Workshop exercises throughout the day will give you the opportunity to discuss your thoughts about health and safety and your responsibilities in an open forum.
+The training day will provide a summary of how to promote a positive organisational culture for health and safety.
+Workshop exercises throughout the day will give delegates the opportunity to discuss their thoughts about health, safety, and wellbeing and their responsibilities in an open forum.

-The day will conclude with you preparing an action plan for use when you return to the workplace.
+Later in the day delegates will be involved in preparing an action plan for use when they return to your workplace.
 This will include a checklist that they can use when you return to their organisation to either review their current systems and develop and ensure compliance going forwards.

-By the end of this course you will be able to:
+By the end of the day, delegates should be able to:

-- Recognise the moral, economic and legal costs/implications of decisions made in the boardroom that make your business liable;
+- Recognise the moral, economic, and legal costs and implications of decisions made in the boardroom that make their business liable.

-- Appreciate the consequences of failing to manage health and safety effectively;
+- Appreciate the consequences of failing to manage health, safety and wellbeing effectively

-- Recognise the need to appoint competent health and safety assistance and the importance of supporting this role and to understand the limitations of such an appointment, and;
+- Recognise the need to appoint competent health and safety assistance and the importance of supporting this role and to understand the limitations of such an appointment

-- Identify the basic tools for introducing a proactive health and safety culture throughout the organisation.
+- Identify the basic tools for introducing and developing a pro-active health and safety culture throughout the organisation.
 Including the role and responsibilities associated, with respect to the delegate’s position within the organisation

 This course will cover the following topic areas:

-- Aims and Objectives – Moral, economic and legal costs and implications of making decisions.
+- Aims and objectives – moral, economic and legal cost implications of making decisions

 - The Health and Safety Strategy Influences – Policies, Planning, Procedures and Systems and the Management of Risk(s)

 - Getting It Right – consequences of failed health and safety and more importantly how to plan for success, what does good look like?

-- Plan, Deliver, Monitor and Review CDM Duty Holders Roles – Importance of competent duty holders, along with the associated co-operation, communication and co-ordination in all aspects of health and safety on projects.
+- Plan, Deliver, Monitor and Review CDM Duty Holders roles and responsibilities – the importance of competent duty holders, along with the associated co-operation, communication and co-ordination in all aspects of health and safety on projects.

-- Safety Leadership Action Plan – Basic tools to introduce a proactive health and safety culture into an organisation.
+- Safety Leadership Action Plan – basic tools to introduce a proactive health and safety culture into your organization

 All training is conducted at our John Ryder Training Centre in Chertsey.
-Center opening hours are 8am to 5.30pm, the course commences at 9am and finish at approx 5pm, unless otherwise stated in the joining instructions.
+Centre opening hours are 8am to 5.30pm, but this course commences at 9am and will finish at approx 5pm, unless otherwise stated in the joining instructions you receive.

 If you are travelling by road, Chertsey is served by both the M3 and M25.
-No parking is permitted on the grounds of the Centre, but there is sufficient parking in and around Chertsey, all within walking distance of the John Ryder Training Centre.
+No parking is permitted on the grounds of the Centre, but there is sufficient free parking in and around Chertsey, all within walking distance.

-For those that use public transport, Chertsey if served by a good service from Waterloo, changing at Staines, Weybridge or Virginia Water for the Chertsey line.
+For those using public transport, Chertsey is served by a good service from Waterloo, changing at Staines, Weybridge or Virginia Water for the Chertsey line.
 The station is approximately ten minutes walk from the Centre.